Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Pretraining

 \textbf{Phase 2: Forecasting} From section \ref{sec:Forecaster}, the forecaster consists of linear layers, and although simple, its role is crucial: it translates embeddings from the input timestamp space to the forecasted timestamp space.
 Achieving this transformation within a few layers is challenging, so the model will seek to learn this relationship from other components, which would be provided by the weather data.
 Using weather data, along with current, timestamp, and delta embeddings, the forecaster generates future embeddings.
 Given the limited layers, all embeddings adjust to capture relevant cross-modal information for forecasting.
 For instance, heavy rainfall leads to fuller lakes, while increased sunlight accelerates vegetation growth.
 Repeating this process over various samples embeds land growth and change dynamics into the model’s representations.
 Without weather data, the model lacks a relationship to learn, making forecasting significantly harder.
 This no-weather variant serves as an additional baseline for downstream tasks.

 To summarize, our proposed pretraining task is to predict a spectral image in the future (response) using a series of spectral images in the past (context) along with the weather till that future date (query).
-We call this pretraining task as Causally Informed Variable step Forecasting (CI-VSF), where the model is expected to forecast k steps into the future.
+We call this pretraining task as Knowledge Guided Variable step Forecasting (KG-VSF), where the model is expected to forecast k steps into the future.
 To ensure that relationship across modalities is captured in the embeddings, we adopt a two phase pretraining process.
 Our hypothesis is that this extra knowledge infusion would help greatly in downstream tasks that rely on land growth and change dynamics such as crop prediction, land cover land use change, etc. A schematic of the stagewise pretraining can be found in appendix \ref{sec:pretrain_phases_appendix}.
 We mask out patches in the spectral imagery and weather data in all the stages to lead to better embeddings, which we describe in a future section(Sec \ref{sec:Masking}).
+An alternative to our two phase pretraining approach would be a single-phase, multi-objective pretraining that simultaneously optimizes masked reconstruction and forecasting losses which might appear more elegant conceptually.
+However, such a formulation could be suboptimal for our setting where the goal is to embed causal interactions between driver and response modalities rather than just spatiotemporal correlations.
+For additional discussion, see Appendix \ref{sec:twophases_comp_appendix}